Our Journey to Net Zero

 Still, there are areas where we can improve our efforts:

-- We can learn more about setting and maintaining science-based targets, the global standard for which will be finalized in October 2021.
+- Learn more about setting and maintaining science-based targets, the global standard for which will be finalized in October 2021.

-- We will start better quantifying our Sustainable Web Design efforts.
+- Start better quantifying our Sustainable Web Design efforts.

-- We can further explore our Scope 3 emissions to identify areas on which to focus.
+- Further explore our Scope 3 emissions to identify areas on which to focus.

 Compounding this, Net Zero is an always moving target.
 It’s not a “set it and forget it” endeavor but rather a dynamic process that requires ongoing diligence.
-In their Net Zero Initiative project, Carbone 4 notes that a company cannot claim carbon neutrality but rather can only contribute to it.
+In their Net Zero Initiative project, Carbone 4 notes that a company cannot claim carbon neutrality.
+It can only contribute to it.
 The objectives are collective, not individual.

 Similarly, according to the Science-Based Targets initiative (SBTi):